AdobeDocs/commerce-pwa-studio/src/pages/guides/theming/index.md

   }
   ```

-  This example adds the `myThemePreset` after the `venia` preset, meaning that myThemePreset will be merged and override or extend the base styles from Venia and Tailwind.
+  This example adds `myThemePreset` after the `venia` preset, meaning that `myThemePreset` will be merged and override or extend the base styles from Venia and Tailwind.
 For more information, see [how configurations are merged](https://tailwindcss.com/docs/presets#merging-logic-in-depth) from the Tailwind documentation.

 1. Rebuild your app.